Automatic sound programming: datasets·

 Wow, how did they make that sound?!.

-This post presents the task, the datasets, and makes them available for whoever would like to try.
+This post presents the task and makes the datasets available for whoever would like to try.

 For each dataset, we chose one note (C3), one instrument and one set of parameters.
 To generate the sounds, we assigned random values to the parameters, sent them through MIDI and recorded the note for a bit less than a second.
-The code to generate the tracks and clean the data is available on Github.
+The code to generate the tracks and clean the data is available on Github, it relies heavily on mido, a great MIDI library for Python.

 The Guitar Effect dataset is based on a guitar simulator (Ableton Tension) routed to an amp simulator, a distortion, a delay, a chorus/flanger and a reverb.
 All the effects come from Guitar Rig 5 Player edition, which is free.